 PUBLIC NOTICE TAC DETERMINATION SCALLOPS (PDF 30Kb)

-The notice below establishes the open area and season dates for the commercial scallop fishery.
+The notice below establishes the open area and opening dates for the North West open area.

 Notice Tasmanian Commercial Scallop Fishery 2022 Season Dates and Open Area (PDF 154Kb)

-Exploratory surveys undertaken by commercial vessels commenced in April and covered areas from Bicheno north to Babel Island along with the far northwest.
-The surveys were undertaken by commercial scallop vessels using commercial scallop dredges, with the aim of identifying scallops beds that might be considered for opening this season or a future season.
+Exploratory surveys commenced in April and covered areas from Bicheno north to Babel Island, and the far north west.
+They were undertaken by commercial scallop vessels using commercial scallop dredges, with the aim of identifying beds that might be considered for opening this season or a future season.

-Targeted surveys of Marion Bay and White Rock took place in late April following a random stratified survey plan developed by the Institute for Marine and Antarctic Studies (IMAS), 52 random dredge tows were allocated to the White Rock area and 30 in the Marion Bay survey area to determine scallop biomass.
-The surveys were overseen by independent IMAS and NRE Tas observers on board the participating vessels.
-In total 8,887 tonnes of scallop biomass was calculated for the survey area, White Rock and Marion Bay.
+Targeted surveys of Marion Bay and White Rock took place in late April followed by the North West in mid June.
+Surveys followed a random stratified survey plan developed by the Institute for Marine and Antarctic Studies (IMAS), where random dredge tows were allocated to the survey ares to determine scallop biomass.
+The surveys were overseen by independent IMAS and NRE Tas observers

-IMAS also undertook a towed camera survey of the White Rock survey area, repeating the survey undertaken in 2021 and 2022.
+IMAS also undertook a towed camera survey of the White Rock area, repeating the survey done in 2021 and 2022.